ChristophePhillips/CurriculumVitae/myCV.md

 - J. Coline, ["Tomosynthesis Imaging: Principles, Simulations and Practical Performance"](http://hdl.handle.net/2268.2/9047), 2020, in collaboration with [X-Ray Imaging Solutions](https://www.xris.eu/);
 - E. Jamotton, ["Influence of pressure on Terahertz imaging of fresh animal tissues"](http://hdl.handle.net/2268.2/10705), 2020, in collaboration with Dr M. Boutaayamou, Dept of Electrical Engineering and Computer Science, ULiege;
 - S. Bonghi, ["Quantitative MRI characterization of brain tissues in stroke patients"](http://hdl.handle.net/2268.2/13221), 2021, in collaboration with Profs M. Callaghan & J. Crinion, University College London, UK.
+- A. Debor, "Development of a robot interface for cognitive experimental tasks in human functional magnetic resonance imaging", 2022, in collaboration with Prof. P. Bellec, Université de Montreal, Montreal, Canada

 ### Internships
 Since 2017, 4 internships at the CRC: